-Answers to frequently asked questions about Councillors and meetings of the Council.
+Answers to the most frequently asked questions about Councillors and meetings of the Moray Council.

 Who is my Councillor?

-Go to Who is Your Councillor? – if you know the name of the Ward where you live then locate the ward to find the Councillor(s).
-If you are unsure what Ward you live in, use the Online Boundary Map tool and search for the name of your village or town.
+If you know the name of the Ward where you live then locate the ward to find the Councillor(s).
+If you are unsure which Ward you live in, use the online map boundary tool and search for the name of your village or town.

-Who is Your Councillor? gives details of the party that the Member represents.
+Who is Your Councillor? page gives details of the party each councillor represents.

 Which party has political control in Moray?

-The Moray Council has an Independent - Conservative Administration.
-The Scottish National Party (SNP) is the largest opposition party.
+Moray Council has an Scottish Conservative and Unionist Party administration.
+The Scottish National Party (SNP) are the largest opposition party.